leycec/raiagent/README.md

 raiagent
 ===========

-_RaiaGent_ :: a frumious Gentoo overlay from Raiazome, et al.
+_RaiaGent_ :: the frumious Gentoo overlay from Raiazome and fellows.

 ## Synopsis